puentebravo/ReadmeGen/README.md

   ## Description

   ReadmeGen was created to help simplify one of the most vital aspects of development; README documentation.
-Using Node.js and Inquirer, ReadmeGen uses a short bettery of questions to fill out and format a concisely written README file.
+Using Node.js and Inquirer, ReadmeGen uses a short battery of questions to fill out and format a concisely written README file.